rakutenanalytics/ios-rakutenanalytics/README.md

 # Getting support

-To get support (create crash or bug reports, make feature requests, ask questions etc.) please go to our [SDK Customer Support Portal](https://confluence.rakuten-it.com/confluence/x/Aw_JqQ).
+To get support (create crash or bug reports, make feature requests, ask questions etc.) please create an inquiry from our [SDK Customer Support Portal](https://confluence.rakuten-it.com/confluence/x/Aw_JqQ).

+To enable us to better support you, the following steps are recommended *before* creating an [SDK inquiry](https://confluence.rakuten-it.com/confluence/x/Aw_JqQ):
+  * Give the DLM `dev-mag-mobile-sdk` access to your git source repo and include your repo URL on any inquiry ticket
+  * If you are reporting a crash, please also give the members of DLM `dev-mag-mobile-sdk` access to your crash reporting dashboard e.g. Firebase Crashlytics

 # Source code repository

 The Analytics SDK source is hosted on Rakuten GitPub https://gitpub.rakuten-it.com/projects/ECO/repos/core-ios-analytics/browse - everyone with GitPub read access can view the source.

+# Getting started

+## Requirements

+Xcode 12.5.x or Xcode 13+

+Note: The SDK may build on earlier Xcode versions but it is not officially supported or tested.

-# Installing
+## Installing

 To use the module in its default configuration your `Podfile` should contain: